the-events-calendar/tribe-common/readme.txt

 = [RBE] RBE = Switch this to TBD once we're close to release.

 * Fix - avoid fatal errors when transient notices are registered from inactive plugins
+* Feat - Set the Logger logging threshold do DEBUG when WP_DEBUG is defined.

 = [4.14.16] 2022-03-15 =